nazmulidris/developerlife.com/_posts/2021-11-25-ink-v3-advanced-ui-components.md

 ---

-## Medium size example - keyboard input & focus manipulation
+## Example 2 - keyboard input & focus manipulation

 This medium size example goes deep into the hooks `useFocus()` and `useFocusManager()` to demonstrate how to manage input focus in a CLI app.
 Not only can <kbd>Tab</kbd> and